Tom Mix MuseumPO Box 190

-Tom Mix was born on January 6, 1880, in Mix Run, Pennsylvania.
-His parents Edwin and Elizabeth Mix named him Thomas Hezikiah Mix.
-When he enlisted in the Army in April 1898, he listed his name as Thomas E. Mix.
+Tom Mix was born on January 6, 1880, in Mix Run, Pennsylvania, to Edwin and Elizabeth Mix.

-After a stint in the army Tom moved to Guthrie, Oklahoma Territory, where he worked at odd jobs.
-At various times Tom worked as a bartender, a hand with Zack Miller's 101 Ranch, and for a short time in 1911, served as Marshal in Dewey, Oklahoma.
-While working for the 101 Ranch, Tom met Selig and began his movie career.
+After a stint in the army, Tom moved to Guthrie, Oklahoma Territory, where he worked odd jobs.
+At various times Tom worked as a bartender, a hand with Zack Miller's 101 Ranch, and for a short time in 1911 served as Marshal in Dewey, Oklahoma.
+While working for the 101 Ranch, Tom began his movie career.
 Tom married five times and had two children, Ruth, born July 13, 1912, to Olive Stokes, and Thomasina, born February 12, 1922, to Victoria Ford.
-Tom Mix died October 11, 1940, in a car accident on a highway between Tuscon and Florence, Arizona.
+Tom Mix died on October 11, 1940, in a car accident on a highway between Tuscon and Florence, Arizona.

 Misinformation and lore seems to abound about Tom Mix.
 Some of the stories were created as publicity for the studios, others Tom himself spread and from there the stories multiplied until the truth became hard to find.